tmhglnd/av-toolbox/README.md

 - **av.texturefolder** - Load a folder with image-files into individual named textures that can be used throughout the patch.

+- **av.videogrid** - Display a texture in a grid with other textures.

 - **av.sync~** - A short burst of noise combined with a white flash on a videoplane.
 Useful to synchronize a separate visuals and sound recording when editting.

 - **av.testpattern** - Display a testpattern image on a layer.
 Useful during mapping of a projector.